Women and Periodontal Health

 Throughout a woman’s life, hormonal changes affect tissue throughout the body.
 Fluctuations in hormonal levels occur during puberty, pregnancy, and menopause.
 At these times, the chance of periodontal disease may increase, requiring special care of your mouth.

-During puberty, there is increased production of sex hormones.
+During puberty, there is an increased production of sex hormones.
 These higher hormone levels increase gum sensitivity and lead to greater irritation from plaque and food particles.
-The gums can become swollen, turn red, and feel tender.
+The gums can become swollen, redden, and feel tender.

 Similar symptoms occasionally appear several days before menstruation.
 Bleeding of the gums, bright red swelling between the teeth and gum, or sores on the inside of the cheek may occur.
 These symptoms generally clear up once the period has started.

-Your gums and teeth are also affected during pregnancy.
+Pregnancy affects gums and teeth.
 Between the second and eighth month, gums may also swell, bleed, and become red or tender.
 Large lumps may appear as a reaction to local irritants.
 However, these growths are generally painless and not cancerous.
-They may require professional removal, but usually disappear sometime after delivery.
-Periodontal health practices should be part of your prenatal care.
+They may require professional removal but usually disappear sometime after delivery.
+Periodontal health practices should be part of prenatal care.
 Any infections during pregnancy, including periodontal infections, can place a baby’s health at risk.
 For more information, see the section of our website labeled “Pregnancy and Periodontal Disease” under the “Mouth-Body Connection” tab.